Sensitivity Analysis of Long-Term Cash Flows: Introduction

-To justify these arguments, we employ the method of Fournie \cite{Fournie}, in which there is a remarkable technique for sensitivity analysis.
-See \cite{Alos}, \cite{Nualart} and \cite{Nunno} as references for the method.
-Unfortunately, this method cannot be applied to functionals of the following form:
+The main purpose of this paper is to justify these long-term relationships in Eq.\eqref{eqn:delta_asym} and Eq.\eqref{eqn:pert_asym} in a mathematically rigorous manner.
+We employ the method of \cite{fournie1999applications}, who use Malliavin calculus for their sensitivity analysis.
+(Refer to \cite{nualart2006malliavin} and \cite{di2009malliavin} for topics related to Malliavin calculus.)
+Unfortunately, the method developed by \cite{fournie1999applications} cannot be applied to functionals of the form

-and this is the form that interests us.
-This method (for calculating the delta and vega) is valid only for {\em discretely monitored functionals} of the following form:
+which is the form that interests us.
+Their method (for calculating the delta and the vega) is valid only for {\em discretely monitored functionals} of the form